ryanntannn/dicerealm/docs/android-best-practice.md

 - Where the main underlying business logic resides
 - 1 class per type of data (e.g. MovieRepo, ComicRepo)
 - Could have multiple layers (Specific Sub-repo)
-- Should be immutable, cannot change
+- Immutable, should not change values directly but rather delegate them to the Data Source

 ###### Data Sources
 - Only accessible by repo